 “You can come with me, okay, if you lay off my jeep.
 Roscoe is non-negotiable.”

 “Excellent.”
 Peter clapped his hands together, radiating smugness.
 “My bags are already in the back.”
-He hopped up into the passenger side and started running his hands over things, like werewolves did to be comfortable or obnoxious.
+He hopped up into the passenger side and started running his hands over things, like werewolves did to get comfortable or be obnoxious.
 Peter was a multi-tasker.

 Stiles rubbed his temple and sighed.